Zolika1351/ChaosModGTAIII/README.md

 # GTA III ZChaos
 A GTA III chaos mod with Twitch voting support

-To download the mod, select the latest release version and follow the instructions.
+To download the mod, select the latest release version to the right and follow the instructions.

 # Description
 This mod does random things to your game after a set interval.
 (30 seconds by default)